Preparing for The Content Marketing Marathon

 - A professional photographer or studio can provide you with images of your location, staff, or products for your e-commerce site.

 If you are a more significant business with more resources, you may want to do some of this in-house.
 Most likely, you already have a sales and marketing person or team, so start there.
 You will only need occasional outside help if you can develop your content marketing strategy and create at least some of the content in-house.
-In that case, you may want to establish a relationship with a temp agency specializing in creative and marketing services, such as Creative Circle, Filter Digital, or VitaminT.

 Are You Running the Content Marketing Marathon?